agentmodels/agentmodels.org/chapters/5c-joint-inference.md

 --------

-Using the same prior, we condition on the path distinctive to the Sophisticated agent:
+Using the same prior, we condition on the "Sophisticated" path (i.e. the path distinctive to the Sophisticated agent who avoids the temptation of Donut North and takes the long route to Veg):

 ~~~~
 // draw_sophisticated_path